BayanGroup/nutch-custom-search/README.md

 The root element of extractors.xml must be named "config" and define the namespace "http://bayan.ir" as the default namespace.
 This element has the following optional attributes:

 * omitNonMatching: if true and the resource url dose not match with any of the urls defined by documents, then that resource will not be indexed.
 Default value is false.
-* filterNonMatching: if true, all urls that don't match with any of the urls defined by documents will be filtered (not crawled or parsed or indexed).
+* filterNonMatching: if true, all urls that don't match with any of the urls defined by the documents will be filtered (not crawled or parsed or indexed).
 Default value is false.
 * defaultEngine: the default engine for parsing contents of resources, if it is not defined by document (or any of its ancestors).
 Default value is css.
 * matchMode: determines when multiple documents are matched, how to select them to apply extract-to rules.
 Default value is single.